bacon-delight/vue-ecosphere-depricated/src/assets/docs/introduction/ecosphere/en.md

 - **Modern Browsers**: Supports all modern browsers like Chrome, Firefox, Edge, Safari, Opera, IE11 and more.
 - **CSS Variables**: CSS variables are used to create a more dynamic design system.
 These variables are also customisable and can be used in the themeing system.
 - **Electron**: Supports Electron applications.

-##### Remix Icon

-Ecosphere uses [Remix Icon](https://remixicon.com/) in the design system.
-They have a beautiful collection of simple, elegant and practical icons that fits right into the design system.